 Read the article "An Increase in Anxiety and Other Emotions Is Completely Natural After the 2016 Presidential Election"

-If you’re interested in joining this SIG, please login to your member account and choose Groups under My Membership on the right hand navigation or contact Kesha Patel.
-Have a question about the member platform?
-Please contact Lisa Patterson, ADAA Membership Director.
+If you’re interested in joining this SIG, please login to your member account and choose Groups from the green menu bar at the top of your screen or contact Vickie Spielman, ADAA Associate Director, Membership and Marketing.

 Please view the ADAA SIG Guidelines for responsibilities and expectations.